Coco-Jambo/Snowboard2003/README.md

 <br>📍The Goal: Do flips and tricks!
 Each successful trick earns you points, and just like old-school games, you want to get the highest score possible.<br> <br>
 ⚠️Avoid Spikes: Beware of obstacles scattered throughout the course.
 Spikes pose a threat by slowing you down and deducting points from your score.
 Stay vigilant and maneuver skillfully to evade them. <br> <br>
 🔊The fun twist: The theme for the gamejam was to make a funny game.
 Since it was the first game I made I wanted to make a game I would enjoy playing and didn't want to make a gimmicky Wario Ware type game.
 So I tweaked every sound effect to sound fun and the sound mess when events accumulate is pure gold.
 I took inspiration from sonic rush when you do figures and the sound effects just keep piling up like wild.

+## Where to get the release?
+🎮You can get the game for free at my [Itch.io](https://cocojambo76.itch.io/snowboard2003) page! <br>
+🎹Hey, did you know I also make music? 🎵 Check out my [Linktree](https://linktr.ee/funky.jambo) to check out what I do!
+I do a variety of genres, enjoy!

 ## Challenges
 - Understanding the Godot Engine was a challenge, since Godot has recently made a new update, a lot of the documentation available is outdated.
 - Keeping the character in place on slopes.
 Since there is gravity involved the character kept bouncing a lot so after extensive research I finally found the one setting to change to prevent exessive bumping